About BSCIP

 Program Eligibility Criteria

-• Be medically stable as defined by the Brain and Spinal Cord Injury Program.
+- Be medically stable as defined by BSCIP.

-• Be reasonably able to achieve reintegration into the community through services provided by the program.
+- Be reasonably able to achieve reintegration into the community through services provided by BSCIP.

 Impact

-The Brain and Spinal Cord Injury Program is the only publicly-funded program devoted entirely to the rehabilitation, prevention, and research of traumatic brain and spinal cord injuries.
-All licensed hospitals and health care professionals in the state are required to report each incidence of moderate-to-severe traumatic brain and spinal cord injury to the Program’s Central Registry within five days of identification or diagnosis.
+BSCIP is the only publicly funded program devoted entirely to the rehabilitation, prevention, and research of traumatic brain and spinal cord injuries.
+All licensed hospitals and health care professionals in the state are required to report each incidence of moderate-to-severe traumatic brain and spinal cord injury to BSCIP's Central Registry within five days of identification or diagnosis.

-As required by statute, the program publishes an annual performance report that is submitted to the Legislature on March 1 of each year.
-The annual report includes data collected through the central registry, such as: incidence, etiology, referral, acceptance, and closure data; as well as revenue and expenditure data, and reports on prevention and contractual efforts.
+As required by statute, BSCIP publishes an annual performance report that is submitted to the Legislature on March 1 each year.
+The report includes data collected through BSCIP's Central Registry, such as incidence, etiology, referral, acceptance, and closure data; revenue and expenditure data; and updates on prevention and contractual efforts.

 Statutory Authority